Design essentials:

 - Simplicity: Clean designs communicate your message instantly

 Your podcast audio sounds amazing – but what about your artwork?
-In today’s crowded podcast world, that first visual impression can make or break a potential listener’s interest.
-Let’s explore how to create podcast artwork that catches eyes and wins clicks.
+Great cover art is one of the most important visual decisions you’ll make when starting a podcast, and in today’s crowded podcast world, that first impression can make or break a listener’s interest.
+Let’s explore how to create podcast artwork that catches eyes and wins clicks — or jump straight to the technical requirements in our complete podcast cover art guide.

 Share this episode: Click here to share this episode on LinkedIn.
 Don’t forget to sign up for our newsletter and subscribe to our YouTube channel.